Who Needs Medical Malpractice Insurance in a Medical Facility?

 Craig Skerpac, MBA

-Medical facilities often employ hundreds of individuals.
-All perform different tasks.
+Medical facilities often employ hundreds of individuals, many of which perform different tasks.
 Many, if not most of them, have direct interaction with patients.
-When they do, therefore, they have a chance of accidentally harming others.
-If they do, a malpractice lawsuit might result.
-This could put both the facility and the individual in question in a bind.
+When employees interact with patients, they have a chance of accidentally harming others.
+If a patient is accidentally harmed, a malpractice lawsuit might result.
+This could put both the facility and the individual in question, in a bind.
 Almost all parties in the facility need malpractice insurance coverage.
-Who are these groups?
+Who are the groups that need malpractice insurance?
 Does everyone have coverage under the same protection?

 Malpractice coverage will apply to a variety of those within your practice.
 However, make sure they all have appropriate coverage from the correct policy forms.
 Often, you can require coverage based on an individual's employment status.

 Generally, malpractice coverage applies to individuals in medical practices who treat patients.
 There will always be a risk that, during these interactions, someone could get hurt.
 An injured patient might hold the provider responsible.

 A malpractice policy might help pay for claims arising from:

 Along with other similar charges.
 The injury costs resulting from such mistakes could become extremely excessive.
 Thus, a malpractice policy might prove critical.
 It can help protect the facility from unanticipated financial losses.
 Any medical facility can benefit from effective protection.

 - An insurance carrier settling a case without your permission